nafizjiwa/JAVASCRIPT-REGEX-Regular-Expressions/README.md

 ⚠ **Important:**
 `g` makes regex **stateful** when using `.test()`:
 - It remembers where the last match ended (`lastIndex`)
-- This can cause unexpected **true/false** results when testing multiple strings
+- It can cause unexpected **true/false** results when testing multiple strings

 ```js
 const r = /outDoorCamp/gi;